DC801/BM-Badge/SD_Card/MAGE/README.md

 ### `SET_PLAYER_CONTROL`
 - `bool_value` — `true` or `false`

 When `true`, the player entity can move around as normal.
-When false, the player entity cannot move, hack, or interact with anything.
+When `false`, the player entity cannot move, hack, or interact with anything.
 (This is set to `true` by default.)

 ### `LOAD_MAP`
 - `map`